She Loves Biscotti

 This easy caponata recipe is definitely one that I will be adding to my repertoire of vegetarian appetizers.

-• It makes the perfect appetizer when served with toasted bread and/or crackers;
+• This caponata makes the perfect appetizer when serving with a toasted baguette and/or crackers.

-• It is cheaper and healthier than any commercial brand;
+• It’s cheaper and healthier than any commercial brand.

-• It is versatile enough to be used in burgers, sandwiches, as a pasta topping, as a vegetable side with grilled meats or chicken.
+• Use it in burgers, sandwiches, as a pasta topping, as a vegetable side with grilled meats or chicken -it really is so versatile!

 There are very few Italian eggplant recipes that can easily elicit an OMG feeling from the very first bite.
 One such recipe is this roasted eggplant caponata and you won’t believe how easy it is to make!